LucaRickli/homelab/talos/README.md

 ### Environment

-- #### Kubernetes cluster endpoint
+- #### External kube-apiserver endpoint

-If you desire multiple controlplane nodes the cluster endpoint needs to be a dns record pointing to your nodes.
+If you desire multiple controlplane nodes the cluster endpoint needs to be a virtual ip or a dns record pointing to your nodes.
+Or you could use [KubePrism](https://www.talos.dev/v1.6/kubernetes-guides/configuration/kubeprism/) built into Talos to create a in-cluster highly-available controlplane endpoint

 ```sh
 export CLUSTER_ENDPOINT=<endpoint>